lancs-gridpp/gridmon/README.md

 The following arguments are accepted:

-- `-h *int*` -- minutes of horizon, beyond which metrics are discarded
+- `-h *int*` -- minutes of horizon, beyond which metrics are discarded; 30 is the default
 - `-u *port*` -- port number to bind to (UDP); 9485 is the default
 - `-U *host*` -- hostname/IP address to bind to (UDP); empty string is `INADDR_ANY`, and is default
 - `-t *port*` -- port number to bind to (HTTP/TCP); 8744 is the default